HotBreakfast/Rosalind/README.md

 Rosalind
 ========

-The textbook_Track folder contains the problems from the [Bioinformatics Textbook Track](http://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track)
+The *Textbook_Track* folder contains the problems from the [Bioinformatics Textbook Track](http://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track)